Home » Frequently Asked Questions About ABA » LBA vs BCBA: What’s the Difference?

 Board Certified Behavior Analysts vs. Licensed Behavior Analysts

 What is the difference between Board Certified Behavior Analysts (BCBA) and a Licensed Behavior Analysts (LBA)?
-This is a question that has gained relevance during the last couple of decades.
+This is a question that has What exactly is the difference between a Board Certified Behavior Analyst (BCBA) and a Licensed Behavior Analyst (LBA)?
+This is a question that has gained more and more relevance during the last couple of decades.
+Understanding the differences between the two will help those who are looking to more clearly understand the ABA field of work.
+It is important to know that the basic difference between the two is in whether or not they are regulated by states.
+Many assume that the difference is related to their training, or what they do or don’t do, but that is actually not the case.
+Both a BCBA and an LBA are applied behavior analysis professionals that have fulfilled a specific set of requirements.
+These requirements may have been put in place by the state in which they practice, and this is the case for a licensed behavior analyst.
+Or they may have been put in place by the Behavior Analysis Certification Board, as is the case for a BCBA.
+It can be difficult to navigate the difference between what exactly an LBA is and what BCBA stands for.
+Below, we attempt to clear up some of the BCBA LBA differences.
+We will also address LABA certification and the idea of an LBA degree. relevance during the last couple of decades.
 The basic difference is in whether they are regulated by states, not in what their training is or what they do.
 Both are applied behavior analysis professionals that have fulfilled a set of requirements.
 These requirements may have been put in place by the state in which they practice.
 This is the case for a licensed behavior analyst.
 Or they may have been put in place by the Behavior Analysis Certification Board.
 This is the case for a BCBA.
 It can be difficult to navigate the difference between what is an LBA and what BCBA stands for.
 Below, we attempt to clear up some of the BCBA LBA differences.
 We also address LABA certification and the idea of an LBA degree.

 LBA BCBA: What is Applied Behavior Analysis?

 Applied behavior analysis is the study of behavior used to make changes for the better in people’s lives.
-It is often used for those diagnosed with autism spectrum disorder (ASD).
+It is often used for those who have received a diagnosis on the autism spectrum disorder (ASD).
 It has also, in more recent years, been shown to be effective in treating other issues.
-Some of these are:
+Some of these issues are:

 • attention deficit hyperactivity disorder (ADHD)